BMCAutismFriendly/SHARE-Space/README.md

 # SHARE Space 🌈
 **Stories, Hope, and Real Experiences**
-A digital storytelling platform from the Autism Program at Boston Medical Center (BMC) — collecting heartfelt letters from caregivers, siblings, autistic individuals, and allies.
+A digital storytelling platform from the Autism Program at Boston Medical Center (BMC) — collecting heartfelt letters from Parents, caregivers, siblings, autistic individuals, and allies.

 ---